devops329/devops/instruction/jwtPizzaServiceContainer/jwtPizzaServiceContainer.md

 Now that you know how Docker containers work, you need to create a **jwt-pizza-service** Docker container image from the Pizza Service source code.
 Here are the steps to take.

 1. In your development environment, open your command console and navigate to the directory containing your fork of `jwt-pizza-service`.
 1. Create a file named `Dockerfile` in the project directory with the following content.
+Make sure you match the case of the filename.

    ```dockerfile
    ARG NODE_VERSION=20.12.2